6 good tranquilizers for dogs & when to use them

 What else is important:

-In certain situations there is the possibility to fall back on so-called skills.
+In certain situations, there is the possibility to resort to so-called skills.
 These skills are completely harmless and are neither chemical nor natural.

 1. familiar smell